 From June to September Pllek sets up an outdoor cinema every Tuesday.
 When the film is canceled due to bad weather, they will let you know on their Facebook page the day before.
 The Facebook page is also the place to see which films are playing.
 This year the theme is ‘international city stories’, so maybe your city is featured!

 8. Visit a real castle near Amsterdam!

 Muiderslot can be reached by a fun boat ride.
 The Amsterdam Tourist Ferry takes visitors from Amsterdam to Muiderstlot castle every day of the week.
-The boat leaves from the marina of Amsterdam IJburg (Bert Haanstrakade 1051), a 15 minute tram ride from Amsterdam Central Station (tram number 26).
-You can bring your bicyle for free!
+The boat leaves from the marina of Amsterdam IJburg (Bert Haanstrakade 1051), a 15-minute tram ride from Amsterdam Central Station (tram number 26).
+You can bring your bicycle for free!
 I Amsterdam Cardholders get a discount.